What Are The Least Popular AP Classes in 2026?

 Start With Your Interests

-What subjects genuinely excite you?
-Which topics do you find yourself reading about outside of school?
 These are clues to AP courses you'll enjoy and excel in.
-Passion makes difficult work manageable!
+Passion makes difficult work manageable.

 Consider Your University Plans

-If you're eyeing engineering, focus on maths and sciences.
+If you're eyeing engineering, focus on Maths and sciences.
 For further language study, AP Japanese or AP German could be perfect.

 If you're applying to American universities, strong AP subjects demonstrate academic preparedness.
-If you have an Ivy League college in your sights, you’ll generally get credit for higher AP scores and coursework.
+If you have an Ivy League college in your sights, you’ll get credit for higher AP scores and coursework.

 Thinking of a British university?
 One A Level is the equivalent of 1 to 2 AP subjects.
 You can look through our guide on the differences between the UK and US education system.

 It’s a good idea to check with your preferred university about their requirements.
-There’s a link on the College Board website where you can Find Universities Outside the United States That Recognise AP Scores (opens in a new tab).
+There’s a link on the College Board website where you can find universities outside the United States that recognise AP scores (opens in a new tab).

 Balance Difficulty and Enjoyment